 Bristol SU regularly conducts research into the student experience.
 This is undertaken by our Research and Evaluation Coordinator, Alice Phillips (email@example.com) and teams of Student Researchers.
 The research conducted by Bristol SU includes surveys, interviews and focus groups.
 Some research projects are focused on a specific topic, such as the BME attainment gap, and other research projects are more explorative and cover the whole student experience.

 We use research to find out more about students' experiences at Bristol.
 The results are used to both improve our own services and to lobby the University to improve the student experience.
-For example our BME Attainment Gap research project has led to the introduction of Student Ambassadors at the University, who will be recruited in term 1 of 2018/19.
-It has also led us to run the Bristol BME Power List.
+For example our BME Attainment Gap research project has led to the introduction of BME Success Ambassadors at the university, and has also led us to run the Bristol BME Power List.

 Bristol SU are committed to understanding the lives of our students and their experiences at university.
 In order to do this, we are proud members of the Student Life Pulse, an online survey specially developed for student unions in the UK.
 The study will track the experience of our students throughout the academic year, as well as their perceptions and experiences of the union itself.
 We’ll use the information collected to develop and plan our services for the future and act as the voice of our students.
 Between October and June you will receive an email inviting you to take part by completing the online survey.
 We want to hear the views of as many of our students as possible, so we hope you can spare a few minutes to help us with this important research!